charmbracelet/soft-serve/README.md

 You can specify a database connection password in the _data source_ url.
 For example, `postgres://myuser:dbpass@localhost:5432/my_soft_serve_db`.

+#### LFS Configuration

+Soft Serve supports both Git LFS [HTTP](https://github.com/git-lfs/git-lfs/blob/main/docs/api/README.md) and [SSH](https://github.com/git-lfs/git-lfs/blob/main/docs/proposals/ssh_adapter.md) protocols our of the box, there is no need to do any extra set up.

+Use the `lfs` config section to customize your Git LFS server.

-## Configuration
+## Server Access

+Soft Serve at its core manages your server authentication and authorization.
+Authentication verifies the identity of a user, while authorization determines their access rights to a repository.

-Configuring Soft Serve is simple and straightforward.
-Use the SSH command-line interface to manage access settings, users, and repos.
+To manage the server users and access, use the SSH command-line interface to manage access settings, users, and repos.

 Try `ssh localhost -i ~/.ssh/id_ed25519 -p 23231 help` for more info.
 Make sure you use your key here.